openhwgroup/core-v-xif/docs/source/x_ext.rst

   * A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
   * A memory result interface handshake shall occur for every memory (request/response) interface handshake unless the response has ``exc`` = 1 or ``dbg`` = 1.

-* A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
+* A result interface handshake cannot be initiated before the corresponding register interface handshake is initiated.
 It is allowed to be initiated at the same time or later.
 * A result interface handshake cannot be initiated before the corresponding commit interface handshake is initiated (and the instruction is allowed to commit).
 It is allowed to be initiated at the same time or later.

 * A result interface handshake cannot be (or have been) initiated for killed instructions.